ashubambal/k8s-mysql-project/README.md

  		kubectl delete namespace mysql

-Additional Configuration
+## Additional Configuration
    You can further customize the MySQL deployment by editing the mysql-deployment.yaml file as needed.

-Troubleshooting
+## Troubleshooting
    If you encounter any issues during deployment or need further assistance, please refer to the Kubernetes documentation or seek help from the Kubernetes community.

-Disclaimer
+## Disclaimer
    This is a basic example intended for educational purposes.
 In a production environment, you should follow best practices for security, data persistence, and scalability.

-Feel free to adapt and expand this README as necessary for your specific use case.
+## Output